 Below – 09/12/1864 – Glasgow Herald – To master brickmakers and others.
 Wanted by a practical Englishman, a situation as manager, foreman or contractor.
-Has perfect knowledge of making and burning porforated or other kind of wares; well acquainted with brick machinery.
+Has perfect knowledge of making and burning perforated or other kinds of wares; well acquainted with brick machinery.
 Two years in the present situation leaving through his present employers giving up the Works.
 Good reference.
 Apply to Wm.
 Cox, Manager, Ormeau Brickwork, Ballynafeigh, Belfast; or to Robert Adams, Love Street Brickworks, Paisley.

 Below – 11/12/1865 – Sequestration of Robert Adams’ estate.

-In the examination of Robert Adams, brick manufacturer, Love Street, Paisley.
+In the examination of Robert Adams, a brick manufacturer, Love Street, Paisley.

-Present – Mr Robert Boyd, accountant, trustee; Mr James Caldwell, writer, agent in the sequestration; Mr David Campbell, writer, Mr George Hark, writer, and Mr Gavin Hamilton, writer, Glasgow, agent for creditors.
+Present – Mr Robert Boyd, accountant, trustee; Mr James Caldwell, writer, the agent in the sequestration; Mr David Campbell, writer, Mr George Hark, writer, and Mr Gavin Hamilton, writer, Glasgow, agent for creditors.